amoosjohn/task-app/README.md

 - Run __php artisan serve__ to run project
 - launch the main URL
 - On front view search by name or pvp and xml result will appear inside textarea.
+- I have also added postman collection for api result kindly import collection in postman